iamon3/impression_mark_webapp/README.md

-This application is a browser based client to the impression_mark services.
+This application is a browser based client for the impression_mark services.
 This web application uses the embedded tomcat approach to launch the server.
 For illustration visit the following link.

 	https://github.com/heroku/devcenter-embedded-tomcat